-This article will review how to get information on your backup SQL database history, including the metadata in MSDB that can be queries, as well as value added tools and features to group, sort, report and export this critical information
+This article will review how to get information on your backup SQL database history, including the metadata in MSDB that can be queried, as well as value-added tools and features to group, sort, report, and export this critical information

-It is essential for each organisation to define the backup policy in their environment.
+It is essential for each organization to define the backup policy in its environment.
 Such policies help to recover the database with minimum loss of the data and minimum downtime.
 SQL Server maintains a backup history in the system database msdb.
-We might be taking different kind of backups to main minimum restoration time.
+We might be taking different kinds of backups to the main minimum restoration time.
 In the case of any disaster, we must know exactly how to get the data from this internal table and prepare the restoration plan accordingly.
 In this article, we will understand the way to retrieve the database backup history to meet these critical business requirements.

 Below are tables in the msdb database for the database backups.